Learning the skills of leadership: Terry Tsang CA

 The views and opinions expressed are that of the interviewee, and not Investec Bank plc.

-Leading Figures, experts in coaching and consulting for finance and business professionals, have produced the ICAS Masterminds Executive Coaching Programme to promote innovative thinking and accelerate the career growth of CAs.
-The next cohorts of the programme take place in Edinburgh and London in Spring 2020.
+Leading Figures, experts in coaching and consulting for finance and business professionals, have produced the ICAS Executive Coaching Programme to promote innovative thinking and accelerate the career growth of CAs.
+The next cohort of the programme will take place virtually from Spring 2021.

-To find out more about growth mindset and our new programme, view our 'Masterminds - The Growth Mindset' on-demand video.
+To find out more about growth mindset and our new programme, view our 'Coaching - The Growth Mindset' on-demand video.